Enrico Fermi

-Enrico Fermi (/it/; 29 September 1901 – 28 November 1954) was an Italian and naturalized American physicist, renowned for being the creator of the world's first artificial nuclear reactor, the Chicago Pile-1, and a member of the Manhattan Project.
+Enrico Fermi (/it/; 29 September 1901 – 28 November 1954) was an Italian and naturalized-American physicist, renowned for being the creator of the world's first artificial nuclear reactor, Chicago Pile-1, and a member of the Manhattan Project.
+He won the 1938 Nobel Prize in Physics "for his demonstrations of the existence of new radioactive elements produced by neutron irradiation, and for his related discovery of nuclear reactions brought about by slow neutrons".
 He has been called the "architect of the nuclear age" and the "architect of the atomic bomb".
 He was one of very few physicists to excel in both theoretical and experimental physics.
-Fermi was awarded the 1938 Nobel Prize in Physics for his work on induced radioactivity by neutron bombardment and for the discovery of transuranium elements.
 With his colleagues, Fermi filed several patents related to the use of nuclear power, all of which were taken over by the US government.
 He made significant contributions to the development of statistical mechanics, quantum theory, and nuclear and particle physics.

 Fermi's first major contribution involved the field of statistical mechanics.
 After Wolfgang Pauli formulated his exclusion principle in 1925, Fermi followed with a paper in which he applied the principle to an ideal gas, employing a statistical formulation now known as Fermi–Dirac statistics.
 Today, particles that obey the exclusion principle are called "fermions".
 Pauli later postulated the existence of an uncharged invisible particle emitted along with an electron during beta decay, to satisfy the law of conservation of energy.
 Fermi took up this idea, developing a model that incorporated the postulated particle, which he named the "neutrino".
 His theory, later referred to as Fermi's interaction and now called weak interaction, described one of the four fundamental interactions in nature.
 Through experiments inducing radioactivity with the recently discovered neutron, Fermi discovered that slow neutrons were more easily captured by atomic nuclei than fast ones, and he developed the Fermi age equation to describe this.
 After bombarding thorium and uranium with slow neutrons, he concluded that he had created new elements.
 Although he was awarded the Nobel Prize for this discovery, the new elements were later revealed to be nuclear fission products.